TheMaskedMan101/Sail.13-APK/README.md

 We are not responsible for any bans or issues that may arise from using modified clients.

+# Legal Disclaimer & Intentions

+We understand the importance of respecting intellectual property and the rights of the original developers of Sail VR.
+This project is not intended to infringe on copyrights, monetize the game, or mislead users.
+Our goals are strictly:

+Educational and experimental purposes – allowing coders, VR enthusiasts, and modders to explore and learn.

+Community enjoyment – providing tools for fun, testing, and personal exploration outside of the official Sail VR client.

+Supporting the official game – we encourage users to continue playing and respecting Sail VR’s official servers and community guidelines.

+By participating in or using this project, users agree to use it responsibly and acknowledge that any modifications or cheats are for personal, educational, or research purposes.
+We do not condone harassment, cheating in official competitive environments, or any activity that violates the terms of service of Sail VR.

 # Credits
 Thank you to Sail vr for the inspo and some code aspects
 devs: